DavidShears/LogParser/README.md

 * Blocked - self descriptive
 * Suspicious - Used for watching IPs that have not been blocked yet, but may need to be
 * Bot(IPs/agents) - Can be recorded as exact IP, or with the last element wildcarded.
 Optional function (checkbot) exists to scan for known useragent strings and flag accordingly.
 * BotBlocked - if a disallow statement exists in robots.txt then the bot can be added here, checkbot will then return if the bot is in this array.

-Also has the option to pass in 'IIS' to instead parse IIS logs (tested on IIS 8.5 and 10.0) and a webapp version to give a basic GUI frontend.

-Tested on 142mb IIS file for detailed output with approx runtime of 12 minutes.
+Notes field will also be colour coded if this criteria is matched.

 ## Requirements
-ExcelJS is used to generate spreadsheet output in both command line and webapp modes.
+ExcelJS is used to generate spreadsheet output in both command line and webapp modes along with the various 'misc scripts'.
 Yargs is used in the command line application to handle the various arguments that can be passed in.

 Optional dependencies exist for the webapp version of the script: